 How to Get Blue Points Early Game in Graveyard Keeper

-But in the beginning of the game there are actually much fewer ways to get blue points.
+But in the beginning of the game there are actually much fewer ways to get these crucial science points.
 Spending them carefully to advance to the right technologies is crucial to give yourself more of your limited options to produce more blue points for research.

 First Step: Buy a Couple Cakes or Pies